deepmodeling/deepmd-kit/doc/train/parallel-training.md

 # Parallel training

 Currently, parallel training is enabled in a sychoronized way with help of [Horovod](https://github.com/horovod/horovod).
-DeePMD-kit will decide parallel training or not according to MPI context.
-Thus, there is no difference in your json/yaml input file.
+Depend on the number of training processes (according to MPI context) and number of GPU cards avaliable, DeePMD-kit will decide whether to launch the training in parallel (distributed) mode or in serial mode.
+Therefore, no additional options is specified in your JSON/YAML input file.

+Horovod works in the data-parallel mode resulting a larger global batch size.
+For example, the real batch size is 8 when `batch_size` is set to 2 in the input file and you lauch 4 workers.
+Thus, `learning_rate` is automatically scaled by the number of workers for better convergence.
+The number of decay steps required to achieve same accuracy will also reduce, but needs to be scaled based on the number of cards manually.

+Technical details of such heuristic rule are discussed at [Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour](https://arxiv.org/abs/1706.02677).

+## Scaling test

 Testing `examples/water/se_e2_a` on a 8-GPU host, linear acceleration can be observed with increasing number of cards.

 | Num of GPU cards | Seconds every 100 samples | Samples per second | Speed up |
 |  --  | -- | -- | -- |
 | 1  | 1.4515 | 68.89 | 1.00 |